zSkull162/SimpleHUD/README.md

 ![Screenshot 2024-08-27 211351](https://github.com/user-attachments/assets/74daf605-183b-43d2-a8e9-7a3875c218d1)

 By default, the HUD's options may not be what you prefer.
 (For now) to change the HUD's default settings, I reccommend you enter Playmode with Clientsim, set-up the sliders with your preferred options, write down what each slider's value is, then exit exit mode and type in each value for the sliders and reset buttons.
 For the future, I may add a script which lets you change the default values in-editor without having to type it for the sliders and reset buttons manually.

+If you need any help with this system, contact me through Discord.
+My username is "skull_z162"